-TENNESSEE HOUSING TRUST FUND 2022 WINTER ROUND COMPETITIVE GRANTS PROGRAM
+TENNESSEE HOUSING TRUST FUND 2024 GRANT ROUND COMPETITIVE GRANTS PROGRAM

-Program Description and Application Package
+Program Description

-The Tennessee Housing Development Agency ("THDA") is seeking creative and innovative proposals for a FY 2022 Winter Round of Competitive Grants under the Tennessee Housing Trust Fund ("THTF").
-The amount available for the FY 2022 Winter Round is approximately \$1.7 million.
+The Tennessee Housing Development Agency ("THDA") is seeking creative and innovative proposals for a 2024 Round of Competitive Grants under the Tennessee Housing Trust Fund ("THTF").
+The amount available for the FY 2024 Round is approximately \$4.0 million.
 The purpose of this Program Description is to explain program requirements and the application process.

-Applications for the FY 2022 Winter Round will become available on October 21, 2021 and must be received by THDA on or before 4:00 PM central time on Thursday, December 9, 2021.
-THDA anticipates notifying successful applicants by February 11, 2022.
-The 2022 Winter Round Competitive Grants contracts will begin on March 1, 2022 and will end February 28, 2025.
+Applications for the 2024 Round will become available on January 18, 2024 and must be received by THDA on or before 4:00 PM central time on Thursday, February 29, 2024.
+THDA anticipates notifying successful applicants by May 10, 2024.
+The 2024 Round Competitive Grants contracts will begin on July 1, 2024 and will end June 30, 2027.
 Applicants should be aware that there is no cure period.
-Submission of a complete application is a threshold criterion.
+Submission of a complete application is a threshold requirement.

-Applications must be submitted to THDA electronically through the secure EFT site.
+Applications must be submitted to THDA electronically through the secure EDT site.
 Access to the secured site may be obtained by emailing THTF@thda.org

-The application package follows this Program Description.
-The Program Description and Application Package are available in WORD-format at www.thda.org.
-At the THDA website, click on GOVERNMENT & NONPROFIT PARTNERS, then TENNESSEE HOUSING TRUST FUND for links to the THTF Competitive Grants Administrators page and the FY 2022 Winter Program Description and Application Package.
-If you have questions, please call (615) 815-2034.
+The Program Description and Application Package will be made available on THDA's website at https://thda.org.
+From the homepage of the website, go to GOVERNMENT & NONPROFIT PARTNERS, TENNESSEE HOUSING TRUST FUND, COMPETITIVE GRANTS, COMPETITIVE GRANTS ADMINISTRATORS.
+If you have questions, please call Toni Shaw at (615) 815-2034.

-A. ELIGIBLE APPLICANTS
+1) ELIGIBLE APPLICANTS

-THDA will accept applications for the FY 2022 Winter Round from cities, counties, development districts, public housing authorities, other departments within State Government, and private, non-profit organizations, that each meet the requirements of this Program Description ("Applicant").
+THDA will accept applications for the 2024 Grant Round from cities, counties, development districts, public housing authorities, other departments within State Government, and private, non-profit organizations, that each meet the requirements of this Program Description ("Applicant").

-The Applicant selected for a THTF Competitive Grant ("Grantee") must be the owner of the proposed rental project or at minimum, the applicant must be the sole general partner or the sole managing member of the ownership entity or own 100% of the stock of a corporate ownership entity.
+The Applicant selected for a THTF Competitive Grant ("Grantee") must be the owner of the proposed rental project or at minimum, the applicant must be the sole general partner or the sole managing member of the final ownership entity or own 100% of the stock of a final corporate ownership entity.